studywysc/studywysc.github.io/docs/_docs/culture.md

   All Seed users are **prohibited from engaging in any advertising behavior, with any Wysc user, on any Wysc property**.
 Our community members are here because they are dedicated to their studies, and have not consented to be advertised to.
 In addition, we do not believe new members are well acquainted enough with our community to advertise in Wysc.

 - **Sprout users**
-  All Sprout users are **prohibited in #lounge** to engage in advertising behavior, and can engage server-wide within reason **only when accompanied by relevant conversation**.
-Wysc members reserve deletion rights and right to enact administrative action.
+  All Sprout users can engage server-wide **only when relevant by conversation**.
+All Wysc members reserve rights to delete if anyone is uncomfortable.

 - **Sapling and above users**
   All Sapling and above users are allowed to engage in advertising behavior, serverwide, within reason.